 Computer Configuration > Administrative Templates > Windows Components > Credential User Interface

-Now, on the right side panel and double click on Prevent the use of security questions for local accounts and set the radio button to Enabled for it.
+- Double click on Prevent the use of security questions for local accounts policy.

 If you turn this policy setting on, local users won’t be able to set up and use security questions to set up and use security questions to reset their passwords.

-This will turn off the Security Questions.
-Setting the radio button as Disabled or Not Configured will turn on the Security Questions.
+- This will turn off the Security Questions.
+Setting the radio button to Disabled or Not Configured will turn it on.